Arts + Culture Itinerary

 Day Four: Summerside – Miscouche - Cape Egmont – West Point (North Cape Coastal Drive)

 To learn more about the Island’s Acadian heritage, tour the Acadian Museum in Miscouche where you can follow the odyssey of Island Acadians from 1720 to present.
-From there, head further west to O’Leary and the PEI Potato Museum and learn all about the humble potato, one of the cornerstones of the Island’s economy for many years.
+From there, head further west to O’Leary and the Canadian Potato Museum & Antique Farm Machinery Museum and learn all about the humble potato, one of the cornerstones of the Island’s economy for many years.

-See the Bottle Houses, a longtime family favourite built entirely out of glass bottles.
+See the Bottle Houses – Gardens and Glass Expressions, a longtime family favourite built entirely out of glass bottles.
 Life-size buildings made of 25,000 recycled glass bottles create a colourful symphony of light.
 Don’t forget your camera!

 Check in at the West Point Lighthouse Inn & Museum – if you’re lucky, you can snag one of the rooms in the lighthouse itself!
 At 69 feet tall, this is one of the Island’s most recognizable structures and tallest and most unique lighthouses.
 Be sure to check out the spectacular sunset from the beach.